- MEMBERS LOGIN

 Andrea started with the Brigade in 2004 and enjoys her role looking after all the finances for the Brigade.
 Using her experience in banking and computer systems, Andrea has been able to help the Brigade stay up to date in financial management and install systems to streamline its financial operations.
 Andrea enjoys the challenges that working for a small charity can bring and loves the sound of children’s voices through the building.
 Andrea is holding a photo of herself at a cousins wedding in the 1960s, a great time for dressing up!

-Tory recently moved from Brisbane to Sydney after working with Netball Queensland as the Program Coordinator for Netball Clinics and Walking Netball.
-She enjoys working with children and youth and holds a Certificate III in Early Childhood Education and Care and a Diploma of Business.
-Tory is passionate about helping children and youth realise their full potential.
+Tory has been working with the Brigade for two years after moving from Brisbane to Sydney in 2021.
+Her previous role saw her working with Netball Queensland as the Program Coordinator for Netball Clinics and Walking Netball.
+She enjoys her multi-faceted role as the Office Manager, supporting staff, families, and children.
+Tory is passionate about helping children and youth realise their full potential and holds a Certificate III in Early Childhood Education and Care, and a Diploma of Business.
+In addition to her work at the Brigade, she is also studying a Bachelor of Psychology.
 Tory grew up loving sport and being outdoors.
 She is holding a photo of herself at age five, a time when she loved playing with her hula hoop.

 Tracy has worked in the sector for 18 years and holds a Diploma of Youth Work and Bachelor of Social Work.
 Starting at The Girls & Boys Brigade in 2004, Tracy’s desire to see young people have equal access to opportunities has been a large part of her focus, and her current role as Programs Manager builds on the deep connections she has developed with families.
 A local herself, Tracy enjoys seeing the progression of children and youth as they become valuable and productive members of their community.
 Tracy is holding a picture of herself at age five and a half, heading off to her second year at school.
 It didn’t matter that the bag was half the size of her, Tracy would not have anything other than her favourite orange school bag!